imalikov/pine_script_docs/source/faq/Techniques.rst

  - Using the `request.financial() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}financial>`__ function.
  - Using the `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ function,
-   you can access information on earnings, splits and dividends using the techniques illustrated in `this script <https://www.tradingview.com/script/XUX5VVN0-Earnings-Splits-Dividends>`__.
+   you can access information on earnings, splits, and dividends using the techniques illustrated in `this script <https://www.tradingview.com/script/XUX5VVN0-Earnings-Splits-Dividends>`__.
    Note that this method is not officially supported by TradingView and may not work in the future.
  - Fundamental information is available through the Financials button on your chart.
 This information appears on the chart as an indicator.
-   Using an external input, your script will be able to access information from one of those Financial indicators at a time.
+   Using an external input, your script can access information from one of those Financial indicators at a time.
 This will require the following setup:

  - Your script will need to allow for an external input.
- - Both your script and the required Financial indicators will need to be loaded on the chart.
+ - Your script and the required Financial indicators will need to be loaded on the chart.
  - The selection of the Financials indicator’s output as an input into your indicator will need to be done manually through your script’s Settings/Inputs.